anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 by not being an array of arrays.
 If it is present, it is followed by the answer section.
 The question section is encoded as specified in {{sec:queries}}.

-If the answer section is followed by 1 additional array, it is the additional section (TBD: back choice to favor additional section by empirical data).
+If the answer section is followed by 1 extra array, it is the additional section.
 Like the answer section, the additional section is represented as an array of one or more DNS Resource Records (see {{sec:rr}}).

-If the answer section is followed by 2 additional arrays, the first is the authority section, and the second the additional section (TBD: back choice to favor additional section by empirical data).
+If the answer section is followed by 2 extra arrays, the first is the authority section, and the second the additional section.
 The authority section is also represented as an array of one or more DNS Resource Records (see
 {{sec:rr}}).

+The authority section is given precedence in elision over the additional section, as due to EDNS options or, e.g., CNAME answers that also provide the A/AAAA records, the additional section tends to show up more often than the authority section.

 ~~~ cddl
 dns-response = [